Green Scapular: Shrines

-With Marian devotion falling out of style in the late 1960's and '70's, the shrine was removed from the parish and traded hands several times.
+With Marian devotion falling out of style in the late 1960s and 1970s, the shrine was removed from the parish and traded hands several times.
 However, there has been renewed interest in the shrine and on the 18th of June, 2023, Immaculate Heart of Mary in Monona, Wisconsin was once again designated a shrine to Our Lady of the Green Scapular.